 - Cog-Dance for divided orchestra, which reached the top 10% of entries for the 1997 Masterprize competition.

 Over the Christmas period of 1995, I was one of the three judges (with Elgar Howarth and Michael Blake Watkins) for the Royal Philharmonic Society’s annual Composition Prize, which was awarded to Sang-Eun Lee for her O-Zone.

 I have always maintained an interest in ‘popular’ forms of music.
 Over the years, I have composed, played and recorded everything from orchestral and chamber music to experimental jazz and pop songs and include Zappa, Ellington and the Beatles among my main influences, along with the likes of Bartók, Berio, Birtwistle, Ligeti, Messiaen, Nancarrow, Stravinsky, Varèse and Xenakis.

-I have recently returned to playing the fretless bass guitar after too long a gap, and am now a proud member of Chris Ramsing’s Psychoyogi.
+In recent years I returned to playing the fretless bass guitar after too long a gap, and since 2015 have been a proud member of Chris Ramsing’s PsychoYogi.